Mendip Rail: Merger and operations

 Mendip Rail's class 59s work services between various destinations which have changed over time according to demand and specific contracts.
 They have worked regularly over southern railway tracks, for example to the former Foster Yeoman terminals at Eastleigh and Botley, as well as delivering aggregates for construction work on the Thames Barrier, Second Severn Crossing, Channel Tunnel and most recently Heathrow Terminal 5, which required 3 million tonnes of stone.

 As of 2010, Mendip Rail hauled about 4.5 million tonnes of stone from Torr Works each year, and about 2.5 million tonnes from Whatley Quarry.

-Contracting out

-Services are operated in partnership with Freightliner, using Freightliner's fourteen Class 59 locomotives, comprising 59/0 (four), 59/1 (four) and 59/2 (a fleet of six built for National Power in 1994 and 1995).
-The operations are also supported with around ten Class 66s.
-The class 59 locomotives, along with the Mendip Rail contract, were handed over from DB Cargo on 3 November 2019.

 Incidents

 12 September 2000

 While working the 6A20 Whatley Quarry to Acton (West London) stone train, 59103 Village of Mells and the first ten hopper wagons derailed at 23:20 on 12 September 2000 between Great Elm Tunnel and Bedlam Tunnel on the single track branch line to the Hanson Quarry at Whatley.
 The locomotive and the first two hoppers rolled, and 59103 came to rest on the parapet of a small bridge on the driver's side (left by direction of travel) with the trailing bogie partially torn off by the following hopper car.
 The locomotive was pulled upright on 19 September 2000 and removed to Whatley Quarry where an initial assessment of the damage was made and repairs made to make the locomotive safe for removal by road.